SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights

 \section{Abstract}

 Post-training quantization has emerged as the most widely used strategy for deploying large language models at low precision.
 Still, current methods show perplexity degradation at bit-widths $\leq 4$, partly because representing outliers causes precision issues in parameters that share the same scales as these outliers.
 This problem is especially pronounced for calibration-free, uniform quantization methods.
-We introduce SINQ to augment existing post-training quantizers with an additional second-axis scale factor and a fast Sinkhorn–Knopp–style algorithm that finds scales to normalize per-row and per-column variances, thereby minimizing a novel per-matrix proxy target for quantization: the matrix imbalance.
-Our method has no interactions between layers and can be trivially applied to new architectures to quantize any linear layers.
-We evaluate our method on the Qwen3 model family and DeepSeek-V2.5.
-SINQ improves WikiText2 and C4 perplexity significantly against uncalibrated uniform quantization baselines and can be further enhanced by combining it with calibration and non-uniform quantization levels.
-Code to reproduce the results of this work and to easily quantize models using SINQ is available at \url{https://github.com/huawei-csl/SINQ}.
+We introduce SINQ to augment existing post-training quantizers with an additional second-axis scale factor and a fast Sinkhorn–Knopp–style algorithm that finds scales to normalize per-row and per-column variances.
+We show that this approximates activation-aware quantization by recovering column scales from the weight matrix structure that are predictive of the typical activation magnitudes the matrix received during training.
+Our method has no interactions between layers and can be trivially applied to new architectures to quantize any linear layer.
+We evaluate our method on the Qwen3 model family, among others.
+SINQ reduces the perplexity gap on WikiText2 and C4 by over $50\%$ against uncalibrated uniform quantization baselines, incurs zero to negligible compute overhead, and can be further enhanced by combining it with calibration and non-uniform quantization levels.
+Code is available at \url{https://github.com/huawei-csl/SINQ}.